erikwestra/mm-server/README.md

 > > endpoint.

-If the `anchor` parameter is supplied, the API will return only those messages which have been sent, or failed to send, since the given anchor value was calculated.
-Without the `anchor` parameter, the API will return a list of all non-pending messages sent between these two users.
+If the `anchor` parameter is supplied, the API will return only those messages which have had a change in status, since the given anchor value was calculated.
+Without the `anchor` parameter, the API will return a list of all messages sent between these two users.

 > _**Note**: the current user must have an existing profile for this API
 > endpoint to work._